Latest Open Loot (OL) Price Analysis

 Deep Dive

-What to look out for: A sustained hold above the 7-day SMA ($0.0421) could stabilize the price.
+What to look out for: A sustained close above the 7-day SMA ($0.0377) to signal short-term relief.

 Conclusion